Can you make jello with Beef Gelatin Powder?

 Is Beef Gelatin Powder tested for heavy metal content?

 Our Grass-Fed Beef Gelatin Powder is tested regularly for heavy metals.
 All tests show extremely low levels of heavy metals and are well within the range considered safe for people.
 These include: mercury, lead, arsenic and cadmium.

 Is Beef Gelatin Powder organic?

 There is no gelatin on the market that can claim it is organic because no certification like this exists for gelatin.
-However, our gelatin is organic compliant which means it is all natural, Non-GM, has no synthetic solvents, carriers, processing aids, or preservatives used, and is not irradiated.
+However, our gelatin is organic compliant which means it is all natural, Non-GMO, has no synthetic solvents, carriers, processing aids, or preservatives used, and is not irradiated.